Karol Kot: Trial and sentence

-Kot boasted of his crimes to a fellow student, Danuta, who informed authorities.
+Kot boasted of his crimes to a fellow student, Danuta (whom Kot had a romantic fixation), who informed authorities.
 He was arrested on 1 June 1966, the day after his matura exam, which he was allowed to sit in order to prove that he was sane so that he could not later plead insanity during a trial.
 A search of his house revealed sixteen knives and an assortment of other weapons that belonged to him.
 On 3 June, Kot had his first formal interview, and on 6 July, in a police lineup, he was identified by Velgen, the woman he stabbed inside the church.
 He then openly admitted and detailed his attacks and other murder attempts, and was then charged with two murders, ten attempted murders (four by knife, and six by sodium arsenate), and four acts of arson.

 Numerous expert witnesses were appointed to find the cause of Kot's psychopathic behaviour.
 They discovered that Kot had shown strange inclinations since early childhood.
 After a series of psychological observations and examinations, the doctors asserted that he was completely sane and could attend the trial with full consequences of his actions.
 When asked in an interview whether he was aware of the notion of murder being a crime and an evil deed, Kot presented his moral standards.
 According to him, what determines the moral appropriateness of human actions is the fact that they bring an individual satisfaction and a sense of fulfilled duty; he, therefore, considered himself a murderer, but not an evil person.